 Guild halls were found in all important cities of late imperial China.
-Alone in Beijing, there were more than a hundred (some sources say, more than four hundred) of them outside the southwestern Xuanwu Gate 宣武門.
-There one found once the Jiangxi Guild Hall 江西會館, the Fengtian Guild Hall 奉天會館, the Sichuan Guild Hall 四川會館 and the Guild Hall of Hunan 湖南會館, which still exists today.
-The oldest known institution, the Wuhu Guild Hall 蕪湖會館 in Beijing, was founded during the Yongle reign 永樂 (1403-1424) of the Ming period 明 (1368-1644).
+Alone in Beijing, there were more than a hundred (some sources say, more than four hundred) of them outside the southwestern Xuanwu Gate 宣武門, for instance, the Jiangxi Guild Hall 江西會館, the Fengtian Guild Hall 奉天會館, the Sichuan Guild Hall 四川會館 and the Guild Hall of Hunan 湖南會館, which still exists today.
+The oldest known institution, the Wuhu Guild Hall 蕪湖會館 in Beijing, was founded during the Yongle reign-period 永樂 (1403-1424) of the Ming era 明 (1368-1644).
 The most important type of merchant guild halls were the Shanxi Guild Halls 山西會館, where the long-distance merchants and bankers from that province organized themselves in foreign cities.
-In some cases, the merchants or tradesmen from two provinces joined in one institution, like Shanxi and Shaanxi (Shan-Shaan huiguan 山陝會館) or Hubei and Hunan (Hug-Guang huiguan 湖廣會館).
+In some cases, the merchants or tradesmen from two provinces joined in one institution, like Shanxi and Shaanxi (Shan-Shaan huiguan 山陝會館) or Hubei and Hunan (Huguang huiguan 湖廣會館).